vxdmpadm settune dmp_restore_policy=check_all

 When configuring DMP path restoration policies, you must stop the path restoration thread, and then restart it with new attributes.

 Use the vxdmpadm settune dmp_restore_policy command to configure one of the following restore policies.
-The policy will remain in effect until the restore thread is stopped or the values are changed using vxdmpadm settune command.
+The policy remains in effect until the restore thread is stopped or the values are changed using the vxdmpadm settune command.

 # vxdmpadm settune dmp_restore_policy=check_all

 The path restoration thread checks that at least one alternate path is healthy.
 It generates a notification if this condition is not met.
 This policy avoids inquiry commands on all healthy paths, and is less costly than check_all in cases where a large number of paths are available.
 This policy is the same as check_all if there are only two paths per DMP node.
 The command to configure this policy is:

 # vxdmpadm settune dmp_restore_policy=check_alternate

 This is the default path restoration policy.
 The path restoration thread checks the condition of paths that were previously disabled due to hardware failures, and revives them if they are back online.
 The command to configure this policy is:

 # vxdmpadm settune dmp_restore_policy=check_disabled